sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 # Fine-tuning-Performance-RNN-to-generate-classical-music

 This is my research project for one of the modules I'm taking for my Master degree.
+I might continue training the model further or with different hyperparameters, even though the module ends.

 My goal is to fine-tune the Performance RNN, a model from Magenta project, to generate legit classical music.

 The model was fed with 240 classical music scores in MusicXML file formats.
 All of them are public domain.
 The 240 MusicXML files were made of 20 classical music scores with each of them transposed to 12 different keys.

+Only the model trained with 48 batch size and 50 percent drop rate is a part of my research project, other version of the trained models aren't.

 # Result of different hyperparameters
 I decide to train the model with different hyperparameters to compare the outcomes.
 All of the models was trained until 40k checkpoint.
 The dataset was divided into 2 datasets, training and evaluation, with ratio of 90:10.

 # Result (48 batch size)
+This version of fine-tuned Performance is a part of my research project.
-Batch size of 48 was used, with drop rate of 50 percent.
+Batch size of 48 was used, with drop rate of 50 percent    .

 The blue line is the training set.
 The orange line is the evaluation set.